katmbk/pdsnd_github/README.txt

 # new_york_city.csv

 ###############################
-## Some references I used to help me solve the tasks in the project:
+## References I used to help me solve the tasks in the project:
 # udacity.com
 # https://stackoverflow.com
 # https://stackoverflow.com/questions/455612/limiting-floats-to-two-decimal-points